valerangel/Snaky/README.md

 This project is a version of the classical game Snake.

-It includes two snakes and has potencial to have more snakes.
+It includes two snakes and has potential to have more snakes.

 The first Snake moves with WASD and the second with the arrows of the keyboard.